powa-team/powa/docs/quickstart.rst

    apt-get install postgresql-14-powa postgresql-14-pg-qualstats postgresql-14-pg-stat-kcache postgresql-14-hypopg postgresql-14-pg-wait-sampling postgresql-14-pg-track-settings

-On other systems, or to test newer unpackaged version, you will have to compile some extensions manually :ref:`as described in the dedicated section<powa-archivist-from-the-sources>`:
+On other systems, or to test newer unpackaged version, you will have to either rely on container images or compile the necessary extensions manually.
+Both approaches are :ref:`described in the dedicated section<powa-archivist-from-the-sources>`:

 Configure the PostgreSQL instance